-For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.
+For as long as man has been around for a long time, we’ve been trying to develop newer, better ways to hunt.

-In Africa in about 64000 BC, they were up against much faster prey, and even had to deal with more intimidating predators to defend themselves against.
+In Africa, for the first time in about 64000 BC, they were up against much faster prey, and even had to deal with more intimidating predators to defend themselves against.

 The result was, as far as historians know, some of the most brutal and broad arrows ever made, where archery took flight and spread across the world like wildfire.